aniekanBane/bank-simulation/README.md

 # Banking Account Sim
 Simulation of common banking transactions.
-This project is based of the C#101 tutorials on .NET series and Learning C# by Joe Marni on LinkedIn learning
+This project is based of the C#101 tutorials on .NET series and Learning C# by Joe Marini on LinkedIn learning

 ## Getting Started
 clone the repository and in your terminal do the following command